danschlz/danschulz.github.io/books.md

 permalink: /books/
 ---

 I found many of the best books I've ever read on [other people's reading lists](/other-reading-lists/).
-I keep a list of my own favorites here, and maintain a larger log on [Goodreads](https://www.goodreads.com/user/show/61944802-dan-schulz).
-These days any bookshelf should also have space for video, and there's a short list of my favorites at the [bottom of this page](https://www.danschlz.com/books/#videos).
+I keep a categorized list of my own favorites here, and maintain a larger log on [Goodreads](https://www.goodreads.com/user/show/61944802-dan-schulz).
+These days any bookshelf must leave room for video, and there's a list of my favorites at the [bottom of this page](https://www.danschlz.com/books/#videos).

 **Economics**
 - Schumpeter, _Capitalism, Socialism, and Democracy_